-I travel a great deal for work.
+I travel a great deal for work (I should say I used to, before the covid-19 pandemic).
 Airplanes and airports are fine, but wouldn’t it be great if the Star Trek Transporter really existed?
 I mean, so much of Star Trek’s sci-fi technology is now a reality – tricorders, replicators, high tech visors, talking computers, flip phone communicators, and much more.
 But the TRANSPORTER – now that would be incredible.
 For my work I travel around the planet looking at and for new products.
 Some high tech, some low tech, all of them innovative—but so far I haven’t found anything like the amazing Transporter.

 Unfortunately, the laws of the Universe make it impossible to “beam” someone from New York to Paris.
 It’s just a science fiction dream.
 Or is it?